wertercatt/tooters/olena.md

   <small>This software is conceptual and intended to be used for educational purposes only.</small>
 </p>

 Olena is a distributed denial-of-service (DDoS) script written entirely in JavaScript, and very simply browser based.
 Errored responses are the outcome you want to see occur.
-High CPU usage is an expected and normal behavior due to the high number of concurrent requests being performed per target.
+High CPU usage is an expected and normal behavior due to the large number of concurrent requests being performed per target.

 ## <small>Latest Release</small>
 [v1.1 (ec2b79d)](https://github.com/victorwynne/olena/releases/tag/v1.1)